tboschi/SuperHK/README.md

 ```
 cp -r errorstudy /0/systematics errorstudy/first_run
 ```
-Finally, the fitter can be launched on the distributed computing system with the trisens_c.sh (HTCondor) or the trisens_s.sh (Slurm) utilities, with for example
+Finally, the fitter can be launched on the distributed computing system with the `trisens`
+utilities: it automatically detects the HPC manager.
+For example
 ```
-./trisens.sh -r errorstudy/first_run -d comb -1 NH -2 NH -N 500
+bin/trisens -r errorstudy/first_run -d comb -1 NH -2 NH -N 500
 ```
 will launch 500 jobs (```-N 500```) on the cluster, fitting both the beam and atmospheric samples (```-d comb```) with true and fitted normal mass hierarchies (```-1 NH -2 NH```).
 Other important options are